 - In Lightroom, every editing choice is preventable or reversible, so don’t be afraid to experiment, test the waters, and attempt even if you’re unsure of the outcome.

 - The development module “Maintop “‘s right panel makes it simple to accomplish this.
-In order to brighten or darken the image, locate the and move it left or right.
+To brighten or darken the image, locate the and move it left or right.

 Exporting Photos From Lightroom